-The International Paediatric HIV and AIDS Symposium in Africa (IPHASA) will convene for the first time in 2021 by means of a virtual meeting.
-The Ministry of Health of Uganda leads the IPHASA Organizing Committee, in partnership with the Collaborative Initiative for Paediatric HIV Education and Research (CIPHER) of IAS – the International AIDS Society – and several ministries of health and top organizations working collaboratively under the theme: Leaving no child with HIV behind: Efficiencies, innovation and stakeholder engagement in service delivery.
+The International Paediatric HIV Symposium in Africa (IPHASA) convened for the first time in November 2021 at a virtual meeting with the theme, Leaving no child with HIV behind: Efficiencies, innovation and stakeholder engagement in service delivery.
+The Ministry of Health of Uganda leads the IPHASA Organizing Committee in partnership with the Collaborative Initiative for Paediatric HIV Education and Research (CIPHER) of IAS – the International AIDS Society – and representatives of several ministries of health and leading organizations in paediatric HIV.

 “The World Health Organization, UNICEF and UNAIDS have for years provided guidelines for countries in implementing HIV services for children living with HIV.
 However, this has not necessarily translated into policy and practice in diverse regions and countries, especially on the African continent.
 The aim of IPHASA is to build capacity of healthcare workers, policy makers and all stakeholders in the implementation of evidence-based approaches to reduce the “know-do” gap.
 At this meeting, best practices and new research findings on children living with and affected by HIV will be disseminated.
 It is with great pleasure that I welcome you to the 1st International Paediatric HIV/AIDS Symposium in Africa.
 We hope that this virtual symposium, with its unique brand of integrating implementation science research into the programme, will contribute to improving paediatric HIV programmes on the African continent.”

 Eleanor Namusoke-Magongo, IPHASA Founder and Chair.